istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-2/index.md

 Welcome to part 2 in our new series about secure control of egress traffic in Istio.
 In [the first part in the series](/blog/2019/egress-traffic-control-in-istio-part-1/), I presented the attacks involving egress traffic and the requirements we collected for a secure control system for egress traffic.
-In this installment, I describe the Istio way for controlling egress traffic securely and show how Istio prevents the attacks.
+In this installment, I describe the Istio way to securely control the egress traffic, and show how Istio can help you prevent such attacks.

 ## Egress traffic control by Istio